Jimmy Jerkens: Racing career

 In 1997, Jerkens struck out on his own with just nine horses in his stable.
 On September 28, he won his first race with Ninth Inning at Belmont Park.
 Later that year, he won his first graded stakes, the Astarita, with the same filly.
 In 1998, he finished third in the Belmont Stakes with Thomas Jo, who also won two stakes races that year.
 At the 1999-2000 Aqueduct Inner Track meeting, he tied for the trainer's title with 23 wins.

 He won the Breeders' Cup Mile in 2005 with Artie Schiller and the 2007 Breeders' Cup Dirt Mile with Corinthian.

 In 2009, Jerkens won the Fountain of Youth Stakes and the Florida Derby with Quality Road, making the colt one of the favorites for the Kentucky Derby.
 In 2014, he had similar success with Wicked Strong, winner of the Wood Memorial and Jim Dandy Stakes.
 Later in the summer, he had a rare 1-2 finish in the Travers Stakes with Wicked Strong and winner V.E.
 Day.
 His father watched the race on television and later said, "I was screaming at the TV, 'Oh my god, he’s not gonna hang on!
 They’re gonna catch him!' while my daughter's in front of me jumping up and down.
 I said, 'Jeez, he got caught right at the end.'
 She said, 'Yeah, but it’s his horse.'"

 Jerkens' star horse in 2015 was Effinex, who won the Suburban and Clark Handicaps and finished second to American Pharoah in the Breeders' Cup Classic.
 Jerkens had to be patient and resourceful to get the best out of the four-year-old colt, who trained well in the morning but could become unpredictable at race time.
 He made several changes including a new bit, custom blinkers and using experienced jockey Mike Smith.

 In 2016, Jerkens won the Woodward Stakes with Shaman Ghost, having already won the Brooklyn Invitational and Suburban Handicap earlier that year.
 "I grew up watching my dad run in all these races when I was a little kid and [saw] how important it was – the Brooklyn, the Suburban, the Woodward – because we were New York people and [in] New York racing all our lives," Jerkens said.
 "It's what we want."

+Jerkens announced in April 2023 that he would move to Saudi Arabia, where he accepted a two-year contract to train 50 to 60 horses for Faisal bin Khalid Al Saud.
+Jerkens said that his training business in the United States was not good in the last three years, and that he had built up a lot of debt.
+On August 5, 2023, Jerkens won his first race in Saudi Arabia with a horse named Honky Tonk Man.
+December 8, 2023, Jerkens trainee Derevo won Jerkens first cup (Stakes) race by taking the JCSA cup.
+A week later on December 16 Jerkens won his first Saudi (G1) race taking the Crown Prince Cup with My Frankel.